maxweber/event-sourcing/README.md

 # event-sourcing

-FIXME: write description

-## Usage

-FIXME: write
+Helps to do event sourcing in Clojure.

 ## License

-Copyright (C) 2011 FIXME
+Copyright (C) 2011 Maximilian Weber

 Distributed under the Eclipse Public License, the same as Clojure.